 French Bulldog vs Boston Terrier Conclusion

-If you’ve already been thinking of purchasing any of these breeds, you can refer to the traits of the breeds described above.
-This will help with understanding what best suits your character, your timing, and, most crucially, the conditions in which you live.
+If you’ve already been thinking of purchasing any of these breeds, you can refer to the breeds’ traits described above.
+This will help understand what best suits your character, your timing, and, most crucially, the conditions in which you live.

-You can also refer to people who own any of these breeds to learn more about their dogs.
+You can also refer to people who own these breeds to learn more about their dogs.
 They’re both comfortable and excellent companions.